descubraomundo/money/README.md

-**This project has been abandoned.** It was only ever intended to be used as an example for PHPUnit features etc. and not for usage in production.
-I am sorry that I failed to make that clear.
-Please have a look at [moneyphp/money](https://github.com/moneyphp/money) instead.

 # Money

 [Value Object](http://martinfowler.com/bliki/ValueObject.html) that represents a [monetary value using a currency's smallest unit](http://martinfowler.com/eaaCatalog/money.html).
+This is a fork from [sebastianbergmann/money](https://github.com/sebastianbergmann/money) and we have implemented our packagist because the original project has been [abandoned](https://github.com/sebastianbergmann/money/pull/79).

 ## Installation

-Simply add a dependency on `sebastian/money` to your project's `composer.json` file if you use [Composer](http://getcomposer.org/) to manage the dependencies of your project.
+Simply add a dependency on `descubraomundo/money` to your project's `composer.json` file if you use [Composer](http://getcomposer.org/) to manage the dependencies of your project.

 Here is a minimal example of a `composer.json` file that just defines a dependency on Money:

     {
         "require": {
-            "sebastian/money": "^1.6"
+            "descubraomundo/money": "^1.6"
         }
     }